-When Allied troops entered Auschwitz, a concentration camp in southern Poland in 1945, they found a handful of starved, sick prisoners who survived to see the end of World War II.
-A soldier found a three-line poem scratched by a Holocaust survivor in the wall of the barracks:
+When Allied troops entered a concentration camp in 1945, they found a handful of starved, sick prisoners who survived to see the end of World War II.
+A soldier found a three-line poem scratched by a Holocaust prisoner in the wall of the barracks:

 I believe in the sun, even when it is not shining.